basbossink/basbossink.github.com/tags/GitHub-Pages.md

 name.
 With this rule in place I can generate my layout using [Haml][haml].
-Since I was rendering the layout HTML locally I decided to skip the plugin altogether and generate the CSS with [Sass][sass] locallly as well since this also give my more control and I can be sure that the page rendered locally will look exactly the same once everything is committed.
+Since I was rendering the layout HTML locally I decided to skip the plugin altogether and generate the CSS with [Sass][sass] locallly as well.
+Since this also gives me more control and I can be sure that the page rendered locally will look exactly the same once everything is committed.
 For generating the CSS I use the following rule: